mrbadri/toman/TASK_REPORT.md

 I hope you're doing well.

-Thank you for this opportunity to participate in the interview task.
-Below, I have outlined my approach and implementation details.
+Thank you for this opportunity to participate in the interview task

 ## Requirements